FHS Marching Band and Color Guard

 Q: What is FHS Band Boosters and how can I be involved?

 A: The FHS Band Boosters is a non-profit organization dedicated to supporting our Marching Band and Color Guard.
 They coordinate all the volunteers and needs for all the different events throughout the year.
 They do fundraising activities to financially support the band with things like the fall show, competition fees, props, costumes for the show, uniforms and other band needs.
 There is a board of 7 members.
 Voting for board members and officers happens each spring.
 Board members are elected for a period of 2 years and can serve consecutive terms.
 All parents are encouraged to attend booster meetings and to be involved as much as possible.
 All band parents are encouraged to participate in FHS Band Boosters.
 Booster T-shirts are available for $15.
-They should be worn if you are assisting the band on the field for any reason but can also be worn at any time to show your support.
+They should be worn if you are assisting the band on the field for any reason or walk along side or behind the band during a parade but can also be worn at any time to show your support.

 - Booster Meetings are the 1st Thursday of each month during the school year at 6:30 pm in the band room.
 You will always walk away with information your kids forgot to tell you or you may even be the 1st to find out information on what’s to come.
 Everyone is welcome!